 March Madness 2024: How to Watch, Stream the Men's Basketball Tournament Tonight Without Cable

-The big NCAA tournament is underway.
-See which two apps you need to stream every game, and the best live TV streaming service for college hoops.
+The second full day of the NCAA tournament tips off this afternoon.
+See which two streaming apps you need to watch every game.

 March Madness has begun.
-Thursday saw the kickoff of the first round of action and the tournament's first upset when No. 11 Duquesne took down No. 6 BYU for its first NCAA tournament win in over 50 years.
-The action continues tonight, with 16 more games on the docket for tomorrow.
+On the first full day of games yesterday, the tournament's first upset occurred when No. 11 Duquesne took down No. 6 BYU for its first NCAA tournament win in over 50 years.
+Later in the day, No. 14 Oakland shocked No. 3 Kentucky with sudden tourney hero Jack Gohlke hitting 10 three-pointers, just one shy of the tournament record.
+The action continues with a full slate of games today and well into the night.

+Friday's fun began with Northwestern taking down FAU in overtime, while No. 5 San Diego State avoided an upset to No. 12 UAB.
+Otherwise, the action has featured plenty of top seeds routing their lower-ranked opponents with UConn, Marquette, Baylor and Clemson all posting large, double-digit wins.

-Here's everything you need to know for this year's March Madness, from the first round to the Final Four and the National Championship game.
-The short of it is you need only two apps for $22 combined to stream every game of the tournament: Max (with Ads) and Paramount Plus with Showtime.
+Here's everything you need to know for this year's March Madness, from the final games of the first round tonight and the weekend's second-round action to the Final Four and the National Championship game.
+The short of it is you need only two apps, costing $22 per month combined, to stream every game of the tournament: Max (with Ads) and Paramount Plus with Showtime.

 How can I watch or stream March Madness?